Acts of Kindness

 - Form a group of “Kindness Commandos” who commit random acts of kindness to strangers during lunch breaks or communting time.

-- Start a health campaign: Get sponsored to lose weight and donate to famine relief.
+- Start a health campaign: Get sponsored to lose weight and donate to famine relief, or get supplements for stress as kratom capsules.

 - Fetch a cup of tea, coffee or water for a colleague who needs refreshment.